flyve-mdm/glpi-plugin/_posts/static/2017-12-21-how-to-contribute.md

 All our projects are on [GitHub](https://github.com/) the largest host of open source code and [Git](https://git-scm.com/) as our version control system.

-These rules are adopted from the AngularJS and Yeoman project.

 * [Questions or Doubts?](#questions-or-doubts)
 * [Bugs](#found-a-bug)
 * [Proposed Features](#new-feature)